SpiffyUrsa/career-connection-fullstack/README.md

 Note: This was a pair project at Rithm.
 The backend and frontend were separate projects.
-I created a backend separately (see https://github.com/SpiffyUrsa/jobly-backend), but this particular rendition was focused on building the front end with React.
-The frontend was entirely built by my programming partner and I. The backend is optimized code kindly provided by Rithm staff.
+I created a backend separately (see https://github.com/SpiffyUrsa/jobly-backend), but this particular version was focused on building the front end with React.
+The frontend was entirely built by my programming partner and I. The backend is optimized code graciously provided by Rithm staff.